lukes/herald/README.md

 As with watching, Herald will fork a new process (or one for every source you're `check`ing), but unlike with watching, Herald will block and wait for the process to finish

-    herald.start # waiting ... process ends at the same time you get a result herald.alive? # => false
+    herald.start # waiting ... process ends at the same time you receive your notifications herald.alive? # => false

 ### A bit about callback scope and Herald metaprogramming